jasonkneen/RESTe/readme.md

 // now we can do our one-time configure api.config({
     debug: true, // allows logging to console of ::REST:: messages
+    errorsAsObjects: true, // new in 1.4.5, will break 1.4.4 apps that handle errors
     autoValidateParams: false, // set to true to throw errors if <param> url properties are not passed
     validatesSecureCertificate: false, // Optional: If not specified, default behaviour from http://goo.gl/sJvxzS is kept.
     timeout: 4000,